bc-discord/bc-discord.github.io/pages/balisong/recommendation.md

     - Pretty handle bias but favored for tech flipping.
 Al channel with CF/G10 scales makes it a subpar beater.
 Harder to service with pressed pins.

 ### $301 - $500
-- **Squid Industries**: Tsunami Trainer · $475 · Available · ✦✦✦✦✧
+- **Squid Industries**: Tsunami Trainer · $475 · Available · ✦✦✦✧✧
-    - More blade bias than live counterpart.
+    - Pretty much all the good things of the Tsunami but with a few quirks.
+More blade bias than live counterpart.
+The blade is not hardened; not a good beater.

 ### $501+
 Why?